Small Businesses are the backbone of the economy. Small and medium businesses provide 70% of global employment.

 Small businesses are a vital part of the economy.
 Here are some key statistics and trends regarding their growth and survival.

-- There are 33.2 million small businesses in the United States as of 2023.
+- There are 33.3 million small businesses in the United States

 - With 4.2 million small businesses, California has the maximum number of small businesses in the United States.